pocketwan/Image-Edge-Detection-Processing-YODA/Verilog/Edge-detection/README.md

-This folder contains a edge detection file using verilog
+# This folder contains a edge detection file
+## These files are suitable for simulation in Vivado
+The simulation were ran in xc7a100tcsg324-1 board using verilog